 Modena medieval universe, the Renaissance terracotta, and the Baroque splendor of Emilia Romagna region.
-First of all Roman colony as Mutina, the Via Emilia divides the town into two part.
-In the detail, one side is the medieval section.
-Hence the Renaissance area created by the Este family and dominated by the Ducal Palace.
+First of all Roman colony as Mutina, the Via Emilia divides the town into two parts: the medieval section and the Renaissance area created by the Este family dominated by the Ducal Palace.
 In the centuries following the Roman Empire, Modena risks to cease its existence after a devastating flood.
 But around the church that preserves the relics of Saint Geminiano the patron of the town, it forms a new settlement.
 And Modena rises again under the dominion of the Bishops.
-In 1099 starts the construction of the cathedral, one of the masterpieces of Romanesque architecture.
+In 1099 starts the construction of the cathedral, one of Romanesque architecture masterpieces.

 Modena and the domination of the Este